hmbotelho/convert_gene_compound_IDs/README.md

-# Gene/Protein & compound identifier converters
+# Gene/Protein & compound identifier converters in R

 Genes and proteins can be referred to by many gene identifiers:
 * Official gene symbol (*e.g.* CFTR)